 Well folks, we are officially 100 songs in!
 The first hundred have come and gone.
 I hope that you are enjoying these posts.
-I know that not every song is as well known as every other nor, do you even know or like each song but, overall, I hope that you are enjoying having a bit of storytelling to brighten your day, with the added bonus of having a few good tunes to soundtrack your heart and your mind’s day.
+I know that not every song is as well known nor do you even know or like each song.
+But, overall, I hope that you are enjoying having a bit of storytelling to brighten your day, with the added bonus of having a few good tunes to soundtrack your day.
 As you may know by now, every 25th song goes to one of my daughters so, today, with her #9 selection on her personal Top Ten list is Sophie’s choice of “Best Day of My Life” by American Authors.

 Before writing this post, I asked Sophie why she chose this song as one of her Top Ten favourites of all time.
-She replied that “Best Day of my Life” was a song that was used a lot at her school by her teachers at end-of-term/end-of-year assemblies.
+She replied that “Best Day of My Life” was a song that was used a lot at her school by her teachers at end-of-term/end-of-year assemblies.
 At these assemblies, Sophie’s teachers would put together a montage of photos of the kids doing their thing and would pair it with the song, “Best Day of my Life.”
 The memories of those shared experiences with her school mates and teachers makes Sophie’s heart smile.
-That, in turn, makes my heart smile, too.
+That, in turn, makes my heart smile.
 Both girls have gone to the same, small community school.
-The staff there have been absolutely fantastic and have helped Leah and Sophie, with, get off to a wonderful start in life.
+The staff there have been absolutely fantastic and have helped my daughters to get off to a wonderful start in life.
 As parents, we are incredibly indebted to them for what they have done for our girls.

-These are tough times, to say the least but, according to Sophie’s song choice, by persevering, better days are possible.
+These are tough times to say the least but, according to Sophie’s song choice, by persevering, better days are possible.
 Let’s all hope that this is true.
-As I write these words, our neighbourhood, is green and our gardens, in bloom.
-It looks gorgeous outside at the moment.
-The world looks beautiful from our window.
+As I write these words, our neighbourhood is green and our gardens are in bloom.
+It looks gorgeous outside at the moment from our window.
 Here’s hoping for a good day for us all.
 Thanks for the terrific song, Sophie!
 You are loved.

 American Authors have their own website which can be accessed by clicking on the link here.